mumoshu/kargo/README.md

 By "direct", it means `kargo` is able to deploy the app by directly calling popular commands like `kubectl`, `kustomize`, `helm`, `kompose`.

 By "indirect", it means `kargo` can let ArgoCD deploy your application using kustomize/helm/kompose by setting up ArgoCD on behalf of you.

-Further more, it is able to generate a continuous deployment workflow for CodeBuild and GitHub Actions, so that the target system can deploy your application via the CI/CD system of your choice.
+Everyone in your team is able to trigger deployments via `kargo`, no matter which Kubernetes deployment tool you or your teammate is using.
+That's the benefit of introducing `kargo` into your environment.

+If you're a part of the platform team, you'll probably want to encourage or enforce use of `kargo`, so that you can standardize deployments without forcing your team to use kubectl/kustomize/helm/argocd.

 ## Usage

-`kargo` has three commands, `kargo plan`, `kargo apply`, and `kargo export`.
+`kargo` has two commands, `kargo plan` and `kargo apply`.

 `plan` outputs the diff between the current state and the desired state of your application deployment, so that you can review changes before they are applied.

 `apply` runs the deployment`

-`export` is used to generate the worfklow definitions for the CI/CD system of your choice, so that the system can run `kargo plan` on each commit or pull request sync, and `apply` on each merge or commit to the main branch.

 ## Configuration